dlt-hub/dlt/docs/website/docs/customizations/customizing-pipelines/pseudonymizing_columns.md

+---
+title: Pseudonymizing columns
+description: Pseudonymizing (or anonymizing) columns by replacing the special characters
+keywords: [pseudonymize, anonymize, columns, special chracaters]
+---

 # Pseudonymizing columns

-## Pseudonymize (or anonymize) columns by replacing the special characters
+## Pseudonymizing (or anonymizing) columns by replacing the special characters

 Pseudonymization is a deterministic way to hide personally identifiable info (PII), enabling us to consistently achieve the same mapping.
 If instead you wish to anonymize, you can delete the data, or replace it with a constant.
 In the example below, we create a dummy source with a PII column called "name", which we replace with deterministic hashes (i.e. replacing the German umlaut).